lskatz/mashtree/README.md

       --tempdir                 If not specified, one will be made for you and then deleted at the end of this script.
       --numcpus            1    This script uses Perl threads.
+      --outmatrix          ''   If specified, will write a distance matrix in tab-delimited format

       TREE OPTIONS
       --truncLength        250  How many characters to keep in a filename